An ancient Austrian monastery brought 19th-century music to life in a new way for Benjamin Korstvedt this August.

 The professor of music in Clark University’s Visual and Performing Arts Department traveled to the St. Florianer Brucknertage festival, or Bruckner Days, to present his latest research into the music of composer Anton Bruckner.
 St. Florian, a small town in Upper Austria with a population of around 5,000, claims Bruckner as its greatest native son and celebrates his music for five days each year.

-“It’s always a pleasure to share my ideas and work with an interested audience, especially one that reaches beyond the circle of academic scholars,” Korstvedt says.
+“It’s always a pleasure to share my ideas and work with an interested audience, especially one that reaches beyond the circle of academic scholars,” says Korstvedt, who is also affiliated with Clark's major in comparative literature.

 “But this time it turned out to be even more enjoyable than usual,” he continues.
 “It wasn’t so much a classical music event, but a living music event.”